Flaviomagalhaest/Moochimp/README.md

 go to http://localhost:3000/api-docs/ and you will se the swagger UI

 ### How to use Moochimp services
-First, to use moochimp services, your Mailchimp account must have the API token set up correctly.
+First, to use Moochimp services, your Mailchimp account must have the API token set up correctly.
 See the [documentation](https://developer.mailchimp.com/documentation/mailchimp/)

-The same for your Moodle application.
-You need a webservice created and the API listed for it See the [documentation](https://docs.moodle.org/dev/Web_service_API_functions)
+The same for your Moodle website.
+You need a webservice created and the API listed for it.
+See the [documentation](https://docs.moodle.org/dev/Web_service_API_functions)

 #### Example of Mailchimp API response